anki-xyz/pipra/README.md

 2) The brush is by default magenta, the foreground green, you can change these colors in the settings, and you are able to save and restore old settings.
 3) Draw with left mouse click, you can paint a larger surface by keeping the left mouse button pressed.
-4) Remove area with right mouse click
+4) Remove area with right mouse click with given brush size
 5) Use the mouse wheel to zoom in/out
 6) Adjust contrast/brightness by adjusting the levels on the right hand side.
 These settings are kept for the entire video.
 7) To move the scene, keep the ```Shift``` key pressed.